When and how you can take your holiday

 What leave am I entitled to?

 To start with, it is important to note that there are several types of leave.
 The most common is the annual leave, or a pro rata part of it in the case of shorter periods of service with the employer.
-This leave is at least four weeks per calendar year for everyone, provided that the employee has already worked at least 60 days.
+The default rate is at least four weeks per year if the employment relationship has been continuous for 52 weeks and the employee has worked 52 times his weekly working time.

 Are you solving a similar problem?